 For completeness of the measurements, see Health Attestation CSP.

-The following table presents some key items that can be reported back to MDM depending on the type of Windows 10-based device.
+The following list shows some key items that can be reported back to MDM for Windows-based devices:

 Use MDM and the Health Attestation Service

 To make device health relevant, the MDM solution evaluates the device health report and is configured to the organization's device health requirements.